-The proposed locations, shown on Figure 3, are subject to confirmation from regulatory bodies and landholder access agreements.
-As such, they are regarded as preliminary and subject to change.
+The proposed locations, shown on Figures 2 and 3, are subject to confirmation from regulatory bodies and landholder access agreements.
+As such, they are regarded as preliminary and may be subject to change.

-Figure 3: Geological modelling showing the planned drilling at the Nöckelberg Prospect

-\\\ END \\\
+Figure 3: Geological modelling showing the planned drilling at the Schellgaden Project \\\ END \\\